 Steel Armor: Blaze of War offers up new pastures concerning tank games, looking to the battlefields of the 1980s Iran-Iraq conflicts.
 Tank enthusiasts will adore the rampant attention to detail – there are only two tanks in the game, but both are rendered to staggering detail, inside and out.
 Despite being fiddly and sometimes inaccessible, Steel Armor’s dry ardor for military hardware makes it a must-play for tank game veterans and fans of war games who want a more modern setting.

 Panzer Elite Action: Gold Edition

-Arma 3 hands players a new source of anxiety in the form of having to constantly scan the horizons for new threats.
-Buildings and natural cover are scarce, meaning that survival, and indeed victory, rely upon being able to identify and destroy the enemy before they even know you’re there.
+Arma 3 hands players a new source of anxiety in the form of having to scan the horizons for new threats constantly.
+Buildings and natural cover are scarce, meaning that survival, and indeed victory, rely upon identifying and destroying the enemy before they even know you are there.

-While not strictly a tank game, ARMA 3 possesses an incredible level of realism that brings the concept of modern tank warfare to life.
-Playing as the armoured arm of a massive army is what ARMA 3 does best: aiding ground assaults, hunting down enemy tanks and wreaking havoc on strongholds.
+While not strictly a tank game, Arma 3 possesses an incredible level of realism that brings the concept of modern tank warfare to life.
+Indeed, Arma 3’s realism means it has been mistaken for real war footage by news organizations.

 Heroes & Generals

 There are few tank management features to pay constant attention to in Heroes & Generals, which means the focus is strictly on wreaking havoc.
-The combined forces element of Heroes & Generals lends your role as a tank commander some genuine potency on the battlefield, where your actions can make the difference for your fellow teammates, whether on the ground or in the air.
+The combined forces element of Heroes & Generals lends your role as a tank commander some genuine potency on the battlefield, where your actions can make a difference for your fellow teammates, whether on the ground or in the air.

-Company of Heroes 2
+Company of Heroes 3

-Panzer Corps is old school turn-based strategy gaming at its absolute finest.
+Panzer Corps is old-school turn-based strategy gaming at its absolute finest.
 Putting you in the boots of a Wehrmacht general, it’s your job to oversee and manage operations across 26 grueling Axis campaigns.